ArchipelagoMW/Archipelago/docs/world api.md

 and check whether they **became locked**.

 Another impactful way to optimise LogicMixin is to use caching.
-Your custom state variables don't actually need to be recalculated on every collect / remove, because there are often multiple calls to `collect` / `remove` between access rule calls.
+Your custom state variables don't actually need to be recalculated on every `collect` / `remove`, because there are often multiple calls to `collect` / `remove` between access rule calls.
 Thus, it would be much more efficient to hold off on recaculating until the an actual access rule call happens.
 A common way to realize this is to define a `mygame_state_is_stale` variable that is set to True in `collect`, `remove`, and `init_mixin`.
 The calls to the actual recalculating functions are then moved to the start of the relevant access rules like this: